Christian-Me/node-red-contrib-ui-iro-color-picker/README.md

     - **when released** send a message when the user release the mouse button
     - **on user interaction** send on every user interaction
         - the output can be limited either by a maximum frequency or dynamically
         - if *when confirmed* is checked new messages are blocked until the last message is confirmed by the backend.
-This should adopt the updates according to the backend speed and the network
+This should adopt the updates according to the backend speed and the network.
+A minimum frequency can be specified to avoid a block if a messages was not confirmed or not detected as confirmed.
         - if unchecked a maximum update frequency in messages per second can be defined.
 - **payload** choose the desired output format.
 - **topic** topic to be added to the message